 The Filipino is basically of Malay stock with a sprinkling of Chinese, American, Spanish, and Arab blood.
-The Philippines has a population of 76.5 million as of May 2000, and it is hard to distinguish accurately the lines between stocks.
+The Philippines has a population of 109Million as of May 2020 (PSA Record), and it is hard to distinguish accurately the lines between stocks.
 From a long history of Western colonial rule, interspersed with the visits of merchants and traders, evolved a people of a unique blend of east and west, both in appearance and culture.

 The Filipino character is actually a little bit of all the cultures put together.
 The bayanihan or spirit of kinship and camaraderie that Filipinos are famous for is said to be taken from Malay forefathers.
 The close family relations are said to have been inherited from the Chinese.
 The piousness comes from the Spaniards who introduced Christianity in the 16th century.
 Hospitality is a common denominator in the Filipino character and this is what distinguishes the Filipino.
 Filipinos are probably one of the few, if not the only, English-proficient Oriental people today.
 Pilipino is the official national language, with English considered as the country's unofficial one.